Building a Scenario - Learning Path

 Pay Types & Pay Items

 Pay Types are defined at the organizational level and are applied individually at the position level.
 When applied to a position, a Pay Item is created to control the details of that Pay Type/Position relationship.
-For example, while many positions may use the Salary pay type, each pay item will hold the salary amount for that specific position.
+For example, while many positions may use a salary pay type, each pay item will hold the salary amount for that specific position.

 Some common forms of compensation include: